paddelkraft/in5/src/render/in5/books/scaling-agile.html.md

 - How is the SW delivered – as a permanent license or as a subscription?
 IT to support business
 - Is the system business critical?
 - Size/co-location
--How does the software architecture and the infrastructure look?
+- How does the software architecture and the infrastructure look?
 - What’s the level of agile maturity?
 - How big is your budget?